devoidingreality/SPAWN/README.md

 This group cannot be put into the eyes of the public.
 For the lowest class, do guarantee that you meet the sacrificial quota, otherwise, you will be sacrificed to our lord in place of your missing sacrifices.

+If for any reason you haven't gained SS access, do contact a higher up.
+(Director or Him) You will be granted your power and you will be like a god.